 “The Royal Australasian College of Surgeons assesses new surgical technologies in Australia.
 The results are widely disseminated to ensure public and professional confidence in the quality of new surgical procedures.”

 History and Structure

 The ASERNIP-S mission is to provide quality and timely assessments of new and emerging surgical technologies and techniques.
-Services provided include systematic reviews of the peer-reviewed literature, the establishment and facilitation of clinical audits or trials, the identification of emerging technologies by horizon scanning and the production of clinical practice guidelines.
+Services provided include systematic reviews of the peer-reviewed literature, economic evaluations, the identification of emerging technologies by horizon scanning and the production of clinical practice guidelines.